bolt/docs/docs/extensions/advanced/storage-repositories.md

 Custom Repository to Manage Entity Defined in Contenttype.Yml
 -------------------------------------------------------------
-Sometimes it could be convenient to define content structure through the [contenttype.yml](../../contenttypes/intro)  file ( in particular to enjoy easy field declaration and to take advantage of the backend auto generated Create/Read/Update/Delete  UI ).
-If you also want to manage those content entities through a custom repository: we got you covered!
+Sometimes it may be convenient to define content structure through the [contenttype.yml](../../contenttypes/intro)  file ( in particular to enjoy easy field declaration and to take advantage of the backend auto generated Create/Read/Update/Delete  UI ).
+If you would like to manage those content entities through a custom repository: we've got you covered!

 Firstly You must create a custom Entity file which represents your content type and which extends `\Bolt\Storage\Entity\Content` and then map that entity to your custom repository.
 Your custom repository must also extend `\Bolt\Storage\Repository\ContentRepository` and override the createQueryBuilder method as outlined below: